ansible-community/community-website/README.md

 [![Discuss at #website:ansible.com on Matrix](https://img.shields.io/matrix/website:ansible.com.svg?server_fqdn=ansible-accounts.ems.host&label=Discuss%20at%20%23website:ansible.com&logo=matrix)](https://matrix.to/#/#website:ansible.com)

 This repository contains the assets required to build the Ansible Community website.
 Welcome!

+This repository is the initial work that the [updated Ansible.com website](https://github.com/ansible/ansible-collaborative) was derived from.

 See the WIP site at [https://ansible-community-website.readthedocs.io/](https://ansible-community-website.readthedocs.io/)